Kotlin/KEEP/proposals/unsigned-types.md

 When one provides an external declaration for some native platform API (either C API or JS IDL declarations [KT-13541](https://youtrack.jetbrains.com/issue/KT-13541)) that declaration can contain unsigned types natively.
-Unsigned types in Kotlin would allow to represent such declarations without unwittingly altering their semantics by substituting unsigned integers with singed ones.
+Unsigned types in Kotlin would allow to represent such declarations without unwittingly altering their semantics by substituting unsigned integers with signed ones.

 ## Description